cknave/volcorner/README.md

 CFFI is required to run the setup script.
 Make sure it's installed first:

     pip install cffi

-PyQt4 is required for the UI overlay.
-Install it using your system package manager:

-    sudo apt-get install python-qt4   # Ubuntu
-    sudo emerge -av dev-python/PyQt4  # Gentoo

 pip can then install volcorner along with the remaining dependencies: